How many times have you tried to create the perfect nurse schedule for your Long Term Care Facility?

 Not only will you be able to deliver schedules faster, but you will also be able to manage time-off requests with ease and efficiency.
 It’s common for nurses and care staff to request time off months in advance, and that can be difficult to keep track of as a lot of basic scheduling tool cannot handle time-off requests too far into the future.
 Keeping this in mind, we have created it where Celayix users can submit their time off requests and have them approved with any window into the future as set up by the admin.
 Managers receive requests and once a request is approved, that nurse cannot be scheduled for that time period avoiding any situations where the wrong person is scheduled.

 Scheduling aside, using shift scheduling software contributes to other areas of your LTC organization and can improve basic processes.
 For LTC facilities with more than one location, shift scheduling software can help you keep track of your nurses and care staff, and who has worked, where and when.
 You can also manage and track tasks done on shift ensuring that crucial tasks are carried out in each shift and that you have a record of those completed tasks.

-To learn more about how scheduling software can help your organization, contact our team at email@example.com.
-Whether you run a public or private LTC facility, Celayix shift scheduling, time and attendance software keeps record of which nurses worked with each patient.
+To learn more about how scheduling software can help your organization, contact our team of solution advisors.
+Whether you run a public or private LTC facility, Celayix shift scheduling, time, and attendance software keeps a record of which nurses worked with each patient.
 Track hours worked for improved billing and payroll, saving you money and time.
-You can use that extra time to improve processes elsewhere in your organization, or allow managers more time to work with care staff and patients on the floor.
+You can use that extra time to improve processes elsewhere in your organization or allow managers more time to work with care staff and patients on the floor.
 You can then use the savings to hire extra staff, purchase new and improved equipment or even just improve your bottom line.